iammadhukar177/github-pages-demo/README.md

-# 📄 TASK 6: Host a Static Website with GitHub Pages
+# 📄 Host a Static Website with GitHub Pages

 ## 🎯 Objective
 Deploy a static HTML website using GitHub Pages for free hosting.